 In any creative life there are dry seasons.
-Everything feels mechanical, empty, forced; have nothing to say, no new creative ideas.
-Droughts feel like they'll last forever, we momentarily lose our faith in the Great Creator and in our creative selves.
+Work feels mechanical, empty, forced.
+No creative juices flowing, have nothing to say, no new creative ideas.
+These are the times when Morning Pages are most difficult, and, of course, most valuable.
+Doubts sidle up like sidewinders, hissing, "What's the use?"
+Droughts feel like they'll last forever.
+During a drought, we are fighting with God.
+We are losing faith in the Great Creator and in our creative selves.
 What to do?
 Keep going.
-Particularly the Morning Pages, they are difficult, but most valuable in a drought.
-They will lead us to the well, if we are patient and persistent.
-In a creative life, droughts are a necessity.
+Particularly the Morning Pages - Morning pages will help us find the well within the desert, if we are patient and persistent.
+In a creative life, I hate to say this, droughts are a necessity.
 The time in the desert brings us clarity, compassion, and eventually purpose.
 Like the Hebrews in the wilderness, it shaped their hearts, desires, and their faith.